 - Organizations focused on raising awareness for cancer and diabetes

-- Faith groups with demonstrated commitment to health
+- Faith groups with a demonstrated commitment to health

 The EAP is the perfect way for an institution with a health or wellness interest, existing customers, and a place of business from where it operates to become a community leader in the area of nutrition education and disease prevention.

 Please read on and apply for the Educational Alliance Program partner position on this page if you are:

 - An owner of an organization/business that will add the program to its existing health, wellness, or nutrition offerings

 - A representative of your employer or affiliated with an organization for whom you will be teaching the program or will be training a teacher of the program

 Promote a Healthier Workplace

 Consider sending a representative from your institution to attend our Food for Life Nutrition and Cooking Class certification training and take advantage of what this program has to offer!

 In a public health climate where heart disease and cancer collectively cause 49 percent of all deaths within the U.S. population, more concern needs to be given to eating healthfully and staying active—especially around a busy work schedule.
 Our Food for Life classes are versatile and can be delivered during employee lunches.